abudev-et/no-signal/README.md

 # 📺 NoSignal App

 A simple web-based application that mimics the "No Signal" screen from old TVs.
 The "No Signal" text moves randomly across the screen on a blue background.
+This project everything made with myself.
+I saw my TV the blue screen and the text goes randomly.
+Then I want to make this with my self to improve my coding and JavaScript skill

 # ✨ Features